Maryland Language Access Law: Your right to interpretation and translation

-If you have trouble speaking or understanding English and you need a service from an agency, most agencies must provide "oral language services".
+If you have trouble speaking or understanding English and you need a service from an agency, most agencies of the Maryland government must provide "oral language services."
 This means that the agency will provide an interpreter when you visit the agency's office.
 It also means that the agency will hire an interpreter who will be on the phone when you call for services.
 You are eligible for this type of help if all of the following are true.

 How will interpretation be provided?

 There are many ways an agency can provide an interpreter.
 The choice of how the agency will handle your request is made by the agency.
-The agency may offer a staff interpreter, a bilingual staff person, use a special telephone interpretation service or the agency may hire an interpreter from a private interpretation programs.
+The agency may offer a staff interpreter, a bilingual staff person, use a special telephone interpretation service, or hire an interpreter from a private interpretation program.

 Most of the agencies of the Maryland state government are required to translate vital documents into many languages.